A House of Many Doors

 - 0 % negative mentions

 Players report a strong emotional connection to the game, often experiencing profound feelings such as joy and sadness, particularly at the conclusion.
-While some narrative gaps weaken the emotional depth of certain NPCs, the overall content is engaging and reflects a heartfelt effort from the creators.
-The game successfully fosters attachment to its characters and events, leading to a memorable and impactful experience.
+While some narrative gaps weaken the emotional depth of certain NPCs, the overall content is praised for its detailed and engaging storytelling, reflecting the developers' passion.
+Many users appreciate the ability to become deeply invested in the characters and events, likening its emotional impact to other notable titles.

 “I cried when I reached the end of the game, in a good way.”